Amr ibn Umayya al-Damri

-Amr bin Umayyah al-Damri was a companion of the Islamic Prophet Muhammad.
-Amr bin Umayyah al-Damri was sent to assassinate Abu Sufyan.
+Amr ibn Umayya al-Damri was a companion of the Islamic Prophet Muhammad.
+Amr ibn Umayya al-Damri was sent to assassinate Abu Sufyan.

 Military campaigns

 He participated in The Mission of Amr bin Umayyah al-Damri in the year 627.
-Amr bin Umayyah al-Damri was sent to assassinate Abu Sufyan to avenge Khubyab bin Adi.
+Amr ibn Umayya al-Damri was sent to assassinate Abu Sufyan to avenge Khubyab bin Adi.
 According to the Muslim scholar Safiur Rahman Mubarakpuri, the Quraysh ordered Khubyab bin Adi to be crucified by Uqba bin al-Harith during the Expedition of Al Raji because he had killed Uqba bin al-Harith's father.
 Three polytheists were killed by Muslims and one was captured.

 He was also one sent to investigate the events of the Expedition of Bir Maona.
-When the news of this massacre reached Muhammad, he was greatly grieved and sent Amr bin Umayyah al-Damri and an Ansar to investigate the whole matter.
-On his way back to Qarqara, Amr bin Umayyah rested in the shade of a tree, and there two men of Banu Kilab joined him.
+When the news of this massacre reached Muhammad, he was greatly grieved and sent Amr ibn Umayya al-Damri and an Ansar to investigate the whole matter.
+On his way back to Qarqara, Amr ibn Umayya rested in the shade of a tree, and there two men of Banu Kilab joined him.
 When they slept, Amr killed them both, thinking that by doing that he would avenge some of his killed companions.